ProductivityFeb 28, 2025· 6 min read· Updated Jul 7, 2026

 Why the big boards aren't enough

-LinkedIn and Indeed have millions of users.
-That means popular postings get hundreds of applications within the first 48 hours.
-The competition isn't just high — it's bruising.
-And both platforms prioritize paid placements, which means the jobs showing up first aren't necessarily the best matches.
+LinkedIn and Indeed have millions of users, and the competition is brutal.
+Popular postings get hundreds of applications within the first 48 hours.
+Both platforms prioritize paid placements, which means the jobs showing up first aren't necessarily the best matches for you.

 For tech and product roles

 Wellfound (formerly AngelList Talent) is the go-to for startup roles, especially early-stage.
 You can filter by equity, company size, and funding stage.
-The listings are generally fresh and companies are smaller, so you're more likely to hear back.
+The listings are generally fresh and companies are smaller, so you're more likely to actually hear back.
+That matters when you're sending 30 applications into a void.

 Levels.fyi is best known for salary data but also has a jobs section with strong tech listings.
-Hacker News "Who's Hiring" posts drop the first Monday of every month and are packed with real, non-recruiter-bloated listings from engineering teams hiring directly.
+Hacker News "Who's Hiring" posts drop the first Monday of every month, packed with real, non-recruiter-bloated listings from engineering teams hiring directly.
+It actually works.

 For creative, marketing, and design roles